-Panerai in-house automatic caliber P.9002.
-This movement has 29 jewels, carries a 3 day power reserve thanks to the two barrels, beats at 28,800, and has 237 components.
+The Panerai caliber P.9002 is an in-house automatic watch movement.
+This caliber has 29 jewels, carries a 3 day power reserve thanks to the two barrels, beats at 28,800, and has 237 components.
 Featuring a Glucydur balance and Incabloc anti-shock.

 The P.9002 takes “hacking” to the next level with a convenient seconds reset device.
 Pulling the crown to setting position automatically resets the seconds to 12:00 and the hand stays hacked until the time is set and crown pushed back in.

-The example pictured above was found in a PAM 347.
+The example pictured below was found in a PAM 347.